 Gibsonville is a somewhat small town located in the state of North Carolina.
 With a population of 7,096 people and two constituent neighborhoods, Gibsonville is the 121st largest community in North Carolina.

 Unlike some towns, Gibsonville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Gibsonville are a mix of both white- and blue-collar jobs.
-Overall, Gibsonville is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Gibsonville who work in office and administrative support (13.19%), healthcare (11.83%), and sales jobs (10.42%).
+Overall, Gibsonville is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Gibsonville who work in office and administrative support (12.91%), sales jobs (10.76%), and management occupations (10.17%).

 Also of interest is that Gibsonville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Gibsonville in 2010 was $25,585, which is upper middle income relative to North Carolina and the nation.
-This equates to an annual income of $102,340 for a family of four.
+The per capita income in Gibsonville in 2010 was $26,188, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $104,752 for a family of four.
 However, Gibsonville contains both very wealthy and poor people as well.

 Gibsonville is a very ethnically-diverse town.
 The people who call Gibsonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gibsonville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gibsonville include English, Irish, Italian, and Scots-Irish.
+Important ancestries of people in Gibsonville include German, English, Irish, Scots-Irish, and Italian.

 The most common language spoken in Gibsonville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Langs. of India.